Wisconsin–River Falls Falcons: Softball

-Women's Volleyball
+Volleyball

-UWRF Falcon Volleyball team competes in the WIAC as a Division III team.
+UWRF Falcon volleyball team competes in the WIAC as a Division III team.
 The Falcons have had a Women's Volleyball team since 1973.

 When at home their games take place at the new Page Arena.
 The current head coach is Dipen Patel.
 Prior to Patel, the head coach was Patti Ford.

 Patti Ford coached the Falcon Volleyball program from 1992-2021.
 She led the team to 572 wins and 364 losses along with 4 WIAC Championships.
 Ford has been the WIAC Coach of the Year three times; in 1995, 1999 and 2002.
 Ford currently ranks 5th in the WIAC all-time career wins and second among active WIAC coaches.
 She has coached 55 athletes to the All-WIAC honors, 28 athletes to the AVCA All-Midwest Region, and 14 athletes to the All-American status.
 Prior to her coaching career at UWRF she earned her undergraduate from Mount Marty College, South Dakota in 1983 in health, physical education and recreation.
 In 1994 she earned her master's degree at NDSU in education/physical education.